 b.
 Responding to the situation short term, and also informing other staff: if the situation requires follow up, or forthe other staff members to be aware of the situation and help monitor a child’s behaviour it will be mentioned in the morning staff meetings.

 c.
-Responding medium term: if the behaviours are continuing, or of a concerning nature, then a staff member will schedule it on the agenda of the Friday Staff meeting for the staff to discuss in depth.
+Responding medium term: If the behaviours are continuing, or of a concerning nature, then a staff member will schedule it on the agenda of the Friday staff meeting for the staff to discuss the child in depth.
 Staff will discuss strategies and approaches to support the child/children and also the staff members effected.
 More consultation with the parents may be scheduled.

 C) On-going systematic long-term tracking: each student is systematically reviewed twice a year in-depth with the staff discussing them, and taking notes.
 The staff can review what they have said previously and they discuss what growth, progress, skills they have noticed for each child.
 The staff also record notes about the student’s academic learning.
 The Staff discuss appropriate strategies to best support the student as an individual both socially and academically.

 E) The parents of the 8 year olds are specifically invited to discuss with staff any positives, or concerns, they have regarding academic progress and find out what other options are available to support their child’s learning.
-This is over and abouve the usual twice a year reporting to parents.
+This isas well as the usual twice a year reporting to parents.
 The information from this meeting (ie the parents viewpoints about their child), and the information from the staff meetings/class work etc is used to identify at risk students who may require extra academic support..

 F) Parents are given the opportunity to attend twice yearly reporting sessions where their child will be discussed in depth.